-- 11. This funding policy will be used to address the following challenges that still persist in the TVET college system: - (a) The net participation rate in the TVET college sector was estimated at 2.7% in 2005.
-The introduction of this funding policy aims to ensure that TVET colleges are accessible to economically active youth and adults outside of the school system, who wish to improve their skills, gain access to better jobs or to progress to higher education. - (b) This policy aims to reverse the low enrolments in colleges as compared to universities so that a pyramid shaped education system is gradually established in which the TVET college sector serves more students. - (c) Quality problems linked to the history of under-funding of colleges are a serious threat to the education and training offered by TVET colleges.
+11. This funding policy will be used to address the following challenges that still persist in the TVET College system:

+- (a) [The net participation rate in the TVET College sector was estimated at 2.7% in 2005.
+The introduction of this funding policy aims to ensure that TVET Colleges are accessible to economically active youth and adults outside of the school system, who wish to improve.] - (b) This policy aims to reverse the low enrolments in colleges as compared to universities so that a pyramid shaped education system is gradually established in which the TVET College sector serves more students. - (c) Quality problems linked to the history of under-funding of colleges are a serious threat to the education and training offered by TVET Colleges.
 In the past, this has impacted negatively on the ability of graduates to find employment.
-The NATED Report 191 and NC(V) policy is designed to ensure that TVET colleges offer high quality priority skills programmes that are relevant and responsive to the needs of a growing economy.
-This funding policy will help ensure that more youth are enrolled in high priority skills programmes. - (d) Effective lecturers at TVET colleges are key to bringing about the transformation of these institutions.
-The development of the lecturer corps to deal with new challenges needs to go hand in hand with greater flexibility in terms of the timing, mode and location of the service offered.
-Physical facilities at the institutions should be more extensively utilised.
+The NATED Report 191 and the NC(V) policy is designed to ensure that TVET Colleges offer high quality priory skills programmes that are relevant and responsive to the needs of a growing economy.
+This funding policy will help ensure that more youth are enrolled in high priority skills programmes. - (d) Effective educators at the TVET Colleges are key to bringing about the transformation of these institutions.
+The development of the educator corps to deal with new challenges needs to go hand in hand with greater flexibility in terms of the timing, mode and location of the service offered.
+Physical facilities at the institutions should be more extensively utilised. - (e) There is a challenge in determining whether the current funding framework will be able to make it possible to achieve the enrolment target 2, 5 million by 2030, as per targets set in the white paper for post-school education and training. - (f) Funding framework for personnel and operational costs of hostel accommodation should preferably be part of these funding norms or provided in other norms and standards.